 Most of all, I believe that offering MOOCs is part of our mission to bring learning to all people, a mission that extends beyond what is already available on OpenLearn.
 OpenLearn is free and open to all, but it doesn’t include interaction with other human beings, or any self-testing.
 Yes, today, learners could simply read and search the internet for themselves, but the structure of ‘taking a course’ can be very important in encouraging learning.
 Learners also have lots of life experience to bring to the new topics they pick up, and an environment in which this is shared with fellow learners – even just on an unmoderated discussion – will benefit everyone.

-Today the first announcement of ‘my’ MOOC, Health and Wellbeing in the Ancient World, went live.
-The course will be run in February 2017.
-It’s wonderful getting tweets from people who are as excited to be enrolling on it as we were to write it.
+Update: ‘My’ MOOC, Health and Wellbeing in the Ancient World, went live for the first run in February 2017.
+It attracted 7000 learners.
+That’s at the small end of the scale for a FutureLearn MOOC, apparently.
+It felt like a lot, though!
+In the weeks leading up to that, it was wonderful getting tweets from people who were as excited to be enrolling on it as we were to write it.
 And I’m delighted to have been able to do this in my last months of employment.
 Traitor to the cause?
 I don’t think so.